 our friend Caralyn sent me this video for us to figure out; but, I don’t know if it’s long enough or tells enough of a story.
 This is a video of a lady who performs rituals because she’s afraid if she doesn’t, her son will get cancer and die.
-The rituals protect him from dying.
+The rituals protect him from dying–she thinks, or hopes.
 Let me know what you think.

 [editor’s note: the video is no longer available.]

 we could start by looking at what core situation we are dealing with.
 The lady is trying to prevent her son from getting cancer because she won’t be able to handle the possibility of him dying.
-That would be the end of her; and she cries, as if it had already happened…which, in my opinion, is exactly what HAS happened somewhere in the past, in her core story.
-Why else would she be compulsively trying to prevent it from happening again?
+That would be the end of her; and she cries, as if it had already happened…which, in my opinion, is exactly what HAS happened somewhere in the distant past, in her core story; it could be a past life, or her mother’s remedy picture that got passed on to her, that she inherited.
+Why else would she be compulsively trying to prevent it from happening again unless it’s something that’s already happened?
 Why is she trying to save her son, who at the moment is completely well?
 Simple – this is what happened to her way back when, and the “memory” of this event is still with her and affecting her life.
 What we are dealing with here is a compensation caused by her core story.
-In a past incarnation, her son must have died from cancer, and even though she tried to save him, he ended up dying anyway and she never recovered.
+In a past incarnation, her son might have died from cancer, and even though she tried to save him, he ended up dying anyway and she never recovered from that blow.
 Which remedy story does this remind you of?

-Oh geez, if I had known there was going to be a test, I would have studied!
-OK, I’m going to take a stab at it here and say………Carcinosin?
+Oh geez, if only I had known there was going to be a quiz, I would have studied!
+OK, I’m going to go with………Carcinosin!

-And look at the woman in the film, Mati, the mom; she’s very likable, very down to earth, very loving and giving, a real sweetheart (like moi!)
-You feel very sympathetic towards her, she seems very kind and caring, your heart goes out to her; plus, you see the fastidiousness Carcinocin is famous for (“I hate odd numbers!”) the desire for symmetry/balance (things being in order), “If I perform these rituals, I can stop bad things from happening.”
+And look at the woman in the film, Mati, the mom; she’s very likable, very down to earth, very loving and giving, a real sweetheart (like me!)
+You feel very sympathetic towards her, she seems very kind and caring, your heart goes out to her; plus, you see the fastidiousness Carcinocin is known for (“I hate odd numbers!” she says, showing the desire for symmetry/balance, things being in order), “If I perform these rituals, I can stop bad things from happening.”
 So, this is all part of the Carcinosin picture, is it not?

 I knew you would get it, Elaine!!!
 Notice, too, how she has no concern for herself or her own situation.